 Lemonade

 If you’re looking for a top home insurance provider, we recommend Lemonade.
 Although this company is new to the home insurance industry, it’s created a unique insurance experience.
-For example, Lemonade allows individual endorsements on items like bikes and cameras while allowing you to set the amount of coverage for each item.
+For example, Lemonade allows individual endorsements on items, such as bikes and cameras, while allowing you to set the amount of coverage for each item.

 How long do home warranties last?